WebsiteBaker-modules/anynews/README.md

 - Optional: small modification of your template file to enable jQuery support

 ## Installation
-1. download the [Anynews v2.5.0](https://github.com/downloads/cwsoft/wb-anynews/cwsoft-anynews-v2.5.0.zip) WebsiteBaker installation package
+1. download the [cwsoft-anynews v2.5.0](https://github.com/downloads/cwsoft/wb-anynews/cwsoft-anynews-v2.5.0.zip) WebsiteBaker installation package
 2. log into your WebsiteBaker backend and go to the `Add-ons/Modules` section
 3. install the downloaded zip archive via the WebsiteBaker installer

 ### Enable jQuery support (optional)
-If you want to use JavaScript effects or jQuery plugins with Anynews, you need to add one code line to your frontend template.
-Open your WebsiteBaker frontend template file ***index.php*** in the [Addon File Editor](https://github.com/cwsoft/wb-addon-file-editor#readme) and search for the following lines.
+If you want to use JavaScript effects or jQuery plugins with cwsoft-anynews, you need to add one code line to your frontend template.
+Open your WebsiteBaker frontend template file ***index.php*** in the [cwsoft-addon-file-editor](https://github.com/cwsoft/wb-addon-file-editor#readme) and search for the following lines.

 	if (function_exists('register_frontend_modfiles')) {
 		register_frontend_modfiles('css');